1RyanGoodman/HeartDiseasePrediction/README.md

 Of the top models, I chose to look more deeply into three classifiers: Bagging, RandomForest, and AdaBoost.
 These models provided top scores on the test data as well as readily accessible feature importances.

 Most of the model's top features made sense when followed up with research into the common factors related to heart disease according to current medical knowledge.
 There were, however, a few features that didn't make sense.
 This led me to the Pearson Correlation significance tests and reflection on the downsides of a dataset with only 303 records.

+### Results:
+The main factors predictive of the incidence of heart disease included:
+**oldpeak** - the ST Depression in an ECG (Electrocardiogram).
+**ca** - is the number of major vessels (0–3) colored by flouroscopy.
+**cp_0** - (typical angina)
+**thalach** - the maximum heart rate achieved **thal_2** - thalassemia - reversible defect

+I corroborated these features with sources online in my research.

+The few questionable features included:
+**age** - Age, as a negative correlation
+**chol** - Total Cholesterol, as a negative correlation **trestbps - Resting Blood Pressure, as a negative correlation

+I have dismissed the model results for these features primarily due to being contrary to medical knowledge, but also either statistically insignificant (trestbps, chol) or having been introduced through an unknown bias in the study (age).

 There were several takeaways from this project.
 This was a great reminder that we should be questioning and skeptical data scientists, and not blindly trust our model's results.
 We should particularly not extrapolate meaning where we do not understand any logical rationale for the results.